ni/nimble/CONTRIBUTING.md

 ### Adding a new component

+1. Write a spec describing the API and behavior of the component.
+See instructions for [component specs](/packages/nimble-components/specs/README.md).
-1. Ensure UX specs are up to date and tokens are generated.
+2. Ensure UX specs are up to date and tokens are generated.
 See instructions for [contributing to nimble tokens](/packages/nimble-tokens/CONTRIBUTING.md).
-2. Expose any tokens in the token provider and add web component logic.
+3. Expose any tokens in the token provider and add web component logic.
 See instructions for [contributing to nimble components](/packages/nimble-components/CONTRIBUTING.md).
-3. Add wrappers for each framework.
+4. Add wrappers for each framework.
 See instructions for [adding Angular wrappers](/angular-workspace/projects/ni/nimble-angular/CONTRIBUTING.md).
 See instructions for [adding Blazor wrappers](/packages/nimble-blazor/CONTRIBUTING.md).
-4. Publish and use! 🎉
+5. Publish and use! 🎉

 ## Documentation policies